+Enron North America Corp.

 dated

-THIS AGREEMENT is made effective as of the ______ day of _______________, 2000, by and between Cascade Natural Gas Corporation (“Cascade”), a Washington corporation, and Kimball Energy Corporation ("Supplier") a Texas corporation. for the benefit of Cascade in its role as ("Agent") for various Principals ("Principals") for the purchase and transportation of natural gas.
+THIS CONFIDENTIALITY AGREEMENT (this “Agreement”) is made effective as of the ______ day of September, 2001, by and between Cascade Natural Gas Corporation (“Cascade”), a Washington corporation, and Enron North America Corp. ("Supplier") a Delaware corporation, for the benefit of Cascade in its role as ("Agent") for various Principals ("Principals") for the purchase and transportation of natural gas.

 1. A G R E E M E N T

-The Supplier and various Principals are parties to certain gas purchase contracts facilitated by Agent ("Contracts").
-In order to perform its duties under the Contracts, Supplier will be given access to certain of Agent's confidential information.
-The Supplier agrees as follows:
+The Supplier and Agent are prepared to furnish each other with information related to potential physical gas supply transactions for Agents CIS program as set forth in that certain Participation Agreement between Supplier and Agent of even date herewith (the “Participation Agreement”).
+In support of the foregoing and to enable Supplier and Agent to assess and potentially develop gas supply transaction for Agent’s CIS program, and as a condition to furnishing the information as set forth above, Supplier and Agent (each a "Party" and collectively, the "Parties") agree as follows:

 DEFINITIONS

-"Confidential Information" means the identities, natural gas loads, business addresses, and contact persons of the Agent's clients to which natural gas is to be delivered pursuant to the Contracts.
+"Confidential Information" means any information which the Parties consider proprietary and confidential which is exchanged pursuant to the Participation Agreement.

 CONFIDENTIAL INFORMATION

 a) Treatment of Confidential Information.
-The undersigned shall maintain the Confidential Informationof Agent and its Principals in confidence, shall make it available only to those persons with a need to have access to it for the purposes set forthabove, and shall not make copies or duplicates of, or disclose, divulge, or otherwise communicate such Confidential Information to others, or use it for any purpose, and the undersigned further agrees to exercise every reasonable precaution to prevent and restrain any unauthorized disclosure of such Confidential Information, by any of its directors, officers, employees, consultants, subcontractors, sublicensees, or agents.
+The Parties shall maintain the Confidential Information in confidence, shall make it available only to those persons with a need to have access to it for the purposes set forth above.
 All Confidential Information described pursuant to this agreement shall be governed by the provisions of this section 3.
+Except as otherwise provided herein, neither Party will use the Confidential Information other than as set forth in the Partcipation Agreement.
+The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for a Party, will be returned to the other Party immediately upon such other Party’s request and no copies shall be retained by such Party or its Representatives.
+That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for a Party, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by such Party and kept subject to the terms of this agreement or destroyed.

 b) Release from Restrictions.
 The provisions of paragraph 3 a) shall not apply to any Confidential Information disclosed hereunder which

-i. was known or used by the Supplier prior to its date of disclosure to theSupplier, as evidenced by the prior written records of the Supplier; or
+i. was known or used by the Supplier prior to its date of disclosure to the Supplier; or

 ii. either before or after the date of the disclosure to the Supplier is lawfully disclosed to the Supplier by an independent, unaffiliated third party rightfully in possession of the Confidential Information; or